 Northern City Connections

 Northern City Connections is an Arts and Humanities initiative providing you with an opportunity to meet alumni working in Northern-based organisations and develop your own network of professional contacts.
-The next event will run in April and May 2022.
+The closing date for applications is now 5pm on Friday 28 Oct.

 Northern City Connections is an event designed to support students from under-represented backgrounds to develop their networking skills and commercial awareness, enhancing their career prospects.